Tsakane

-Tsakane is a township located in Ekurhuleni, Gauteng, South Africa.
+Tsakani, formally known as Tsakane, is a township located in Ekurhuleni, Gauteng, South Africa.
 It was established during the early 1960s due to Apartheid's segregationist policies and was formally founded as a designated area.
-Tsakane is a Tsonga word which means joy or happiness.
+Tsakani is a Tsonga word which means joy and this township is associated with the adjacent townships of KwaThema and Duduza, being collectively called Kwatsaduza in Ekurhuleni.

 During the 2011 Census the population of Tsakane consisted of Black Africans (134,342), Coloureds (539), Whites (28), Indian/Asians (216) - 135,994 in total.
 The languages that are spoken are as follows: IsiZulu, Sotho, Xhosa, Setswana, Xitsonga, Ndebele and English.
-Tsakane is divided into different extensions: 1, 11, 12, 13, 15, 16, 17, 19, 5, 8, 9 and 22.
-Some of the Public schools in the area are Mamellong Comprehensive school & J.E Malepe Secondary school.
+Tsakani is divided into different extensions: 1, 11, 12, 13, 14, 15, 16, 17, 18, 19, 5, 8, 9 and 22.

 Health Services

 Tsakane has one public hospital called Pholosong.
 The hospital serves a population of 900,000 people from Tsakane, KwaThema and Duduza.
 There is one public clinic and other smaller surgeries and clinics in the township that take care of the health of the people around the township of Tsakane.
 Clinics help patients with health issues such as high blood pressure, cancer, HIV/AIDS blood tests and treatment, etc.